• Skip to primary navigation

 Depending on the temperature outside and the weather, 14 coals on the lid is what you'll need to cook at 350° F.

-There are a few items you'll want to have ready before your maiden voyage with Dutch Oven cooking.
-Here are some of the "must have" items to help make the cooking adventure go smoothly with this simple recipe.
+There are the items you'll want to have ready before your maiden voyage with Dutch Oven cooking.
+These are "must-have" utensils to help make the cooking adventure go smoothly with this simple recipe.

 10" Dutch Oven There are many size options in Dutch Oven cooking, some are much larger.
 But this 10" size holds 5 quarts which is big enough to prepare plenty of food.